pixelplumber/frsupersized/Documentation/Introduction/Index.rst

 - The extension includes the complete Supersized plugin code v3.2.7, which includes the jQuery Library v1.7.2 .

-- The Supersized plugin doesn't work properly with jQuery 1.9.0 and newer.
-Maybe it will work with the jQuery migrate plugin.
-I haven't test it.
+- The Supersized plugin (from v1.1.0) now works properly even with the newest jQuery Library (v3.3.1 at the moment).
+Some little modification in the supersized.3.2.7.js were necessary.
+So the jQuery Library v3.3.1 is included too in this extension and set to default in typoScript.

 - Some live demos: `http://demo.frankfrewer.de/supersized/
   <http://demo.frankfrewer.de/supersized/>`_

+- frsupersized now on Github: https://github.com/ffrewer/frsupersized

 Since v0.2.0 this manual is implemented with ReST (http://wiki.typo3.org/ReST).
 The documentation file 'manual.sxw' is not provided anymore.
 The new manual was produced with the sphinx extension - many thanks to the author of this extension, Xavier Perseguers.